- Facts to Know

 - Speech difficulty

 What should I do if I think I might be having a stroke?

 Call 911 to get to a hospital immediately.
-Thrombolytic agents, or clot busters, are effective at treating ischemic strokes (the most common kind), but they must be administered within three hours of the onset of a stroke.
-They can only be given, however, after your health care professional has confirmed that the stroke is ischemic, not hemorrhagic.
+Stroke systems of care are being created so the emergency medical system personnel know which hospital is best for your symptoms.
+Thrombolytic agents, or clot busters, are effective at treating ischemic strokes (the most common kind), but they must be administered within 4½ hours of the onset of a stroke.
+People with large strokes caused by large vessel occlusions require higher levels of care, typically at comprehensive stroke centers, where they can be treated with mechanical embolectomy techniques.
+These can only be given, however, after your health care professional has confirmed that the stroke is ischemic, not hemorrhagic.
 Hence, time is of the essence.

 Do I have atrial fibrillation, and what can I do to test my pulse for the development of this condition?

 Atrial fibrillation is a heart rhythm disturbance that causes the small chambers of the heart to beat irregularly, allowing blood clots to form.
-About 15 percent of strokes occur in people with atrial fibrillation.
-It is particularly common in older people; three to five percent of people over 65 have the condition.
+People with atrial fibrillation have four times the risk of stroke compared with people without the condition.
+It is particularly common in older people over the age of 75.
 It may also occur in younger women, particularly in association with hyperthyroidism or Graves' disease.
-Your health care professional can tell you whether or not you have atrial fibrillation just by checking your pulse.
+Your health care professional can tell you whether you have atrial fibrillation just by checking your pulse.
 By learning to check for it yourself, you can periodically monitor yourself to rule out this important cause of stroke.
 It is important to recognize atrial fibrillation because strokes can be prevented by using a blood thinning medication to prevent clots from forming in the heart.

 Organizations and Support

 For information and support on Stroke, please see the recommended organizations, books and Spanish-language resources listed below.